 The CEO is the leading figure for the organisation.
 This means, both publicly and privately, they need to ensure they uphold good moral standards.
 Their actions reflect on the charity and its management team.
 A scandal will be associated with the charity just as much as it is associated with the individual.

 How to be a Successful CEO in a Charity:

 Firstly, it is important to have a basic understanding of every level of the organisation.
 From the volunteers to the Board of Directors, a committed CEO will understand their roles and responsibilities.
 A great CEO will also understand the problems each team faces and their performance as a whole.
 It is not necessary to know every single employee, but knowing that in certain months it is easier to raise money than others is crucial for a successful non-profit.

 The mission statement should be at the core of every decision the CEO makes.
 If you are new to the organisation, it is important that you do not try to imitate the last CEO.
 Imposter syndrome is not useful for anyone, and why try to fill someone else’s shoes when you could wear your own!

 If you are setting up your own charity, you need to avoid “founder’s syndrome”.
 This means you should avoid curating a Board to suit your personality needs and find people who will challenge you.
-You need to work to be the best organisation you can be, and a suitable Board that will hold you accountable is key.
+You need to work to be the best organisation you can be, and a suitable and diverse Board that will hold you accountable is key.